 The miniature kits from Robotime are one of my top favorites, at the moment.
 And as you could see in the video above, I have already made a few of my own and I have a lot more boxes waiting for me to assemble.

-When I see a discount somewhere or on black Friday etc, I just can’t help myself and I need to buy 😉
+When I see a discount somewhere or on Black Friday etc, I just can’t help myself and I need to buy 😉Check out prices and more details on Amazon

 #2: Cutebee Miniature kits.